How To Get an Email Response

 - They’ll appreciate the email, but choose not to respond.
 However, you’ll still be top-of-mind, and when your next email arrives a day or two later—the one where you make your ask—they’ll be much more likely to respond positively.

-Let me wrap up this tip with a quick example:
+Let us demonstrate this tip with a quick real-life email example:

 Unless you’re reaching out to a completely cold contact, you probably have some sort of relationship with the recipient (even if that “history” is only a single conversation at a networking event).

-Regardless of what you uncovered, use this information to ask questions that make your email uniquely personalized to the recipient.
+You can use this information to ask questions that make your email uniquely personalized to the recipient and increase the likelihood that you will get a response.
 When it’s clear you aren’t sending a mass email and took the time to write something personal, your recipient is much more likely to respond.

 Let me illustrate this concept with an example:

 In the example above, it’s clear Charles (the sender) knows that Micah’s (the recipient) daughter has asthma.
-Knowing this, Charles is able to ask a question that not only reminds Micah of their history, it shows that Charles truly cares about their relationship and his family.
+Knowing this, Charles is able to ask a question that not only reminds Micah of their history, but also shows that Charles truly cares about their relationship and his family.

-In my experience, an email like the one above is almost guaranteed to get a response.
+In our experience, a note like the one above is much more likely to get an email response.
 After all, wouldn’t you respond to a question related to something you care deeply about?

-Has it been too long and you feel like you can’t remember your shared history?
+Tip: Has it been too long and you can’t remember details or shared history?
 Eliminate this problem in the future by reading If You Forget Everything Else About Your Contacts, Remember This One Thing.

-Email Response Tip: Own the Interaction and Be Confident in Your Value
+#3 Email Response Tip: Own the Interaction and Be Confident in Your Value

-The harsh reality of relationship marketing is this: There are no guarantees, and even if you do everything right, you still may not get a response.
+The harsh reality is that even if you do everything right, you still may not get a response.